TOAST-DOCS/SMS/en/international-sending-policy.md

     + Prevent messages that are being sent to similar number ranges (e.g., +1111111110, +1111111111, +1111111112, +1111111113, etc.) from being ingested consecutively.

 <a id="sending-blocking-based-on-international-sms-conversion-rate"></a>

-## Sending Blocking based on international SMS conversion rate
+## Sending Blocking based on international SMS conversion rate { #sending-blocking-based-on-international-sms-conversion-rate }
 + In general, you consider a conversion to have occurred when a recipient takes an action after receiving your message, such as clicking a URL or entering a verification number.
 + The Block by international SMS conversion rate feature allows you to check whether recipients convert after receiving a message, increasing the reliability of your international SMS sending and strengthening your protection against abusive behavior.

 <a id="collection-of-international-sms-conversions"></a>

-### Collection of international SMS conversions
+### Collection of international SMS conversions { #collection-of-international-sms-conversions }
 + Set whether or not to collect conversion rates in the request to collect conversion rates field when making the international SMS sending API request.
     + For more information, see the [API v3.0 guide](./api-guide/#sms_1).
 + When you determine that a shipment that you set up to collect conversion rates has converted, you can notify NHN Cloud of the conversion through a conversion API call.